binary-com/daily-report/_posts/en/2018-01-30-Yen-Advances-as-Markets-Turn-Cautious-30-jan-18.md

 European preliminary flash GDP is at 10.00.

-US CB Consumer Confidence speaks at 15.00.
+US CB Consumer Confidence at 15.00.

 BOE governor Carney speaks at 15.30.